Meta product manager interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - How you overcome difficult situations

-We've listed the top ten leadership & drive questions that Meta tends to ask, according to data from Glassdoor.
-For more information, check out our article on how to answer behavioral interview questions and the "Why Meta?" question.
+We've listed some very typical leadership & drive questions that Meta has asked recently, according to data from Glassdoor.
+As part of your prep, be sure to check out our article on how to answer behavioral interview questions and the "Why Meta?" question.

 - Why product management?